Last updated: July 21st, 2023

-If you don’t like drivetrain upkeep, or getting grease on your pants, then a belt-drive bike kills two birds with one stone.
+If you don’t like drivetrain upkeep or grease on your pants—and who does?—then a belt-drive bike kills two birds with one stone.

 With set-it-and-forget-it maintenance and zero grease, it just doesn’t get any more convenient.
 That’s especially true if you ride in harsh weather or grimy conditions that practically eat chains and gears for breakfast.

 There are disadvantages, though.
 You’ll pay a bit of a premium up front, and gears are limited to whatever hub gears the bike includes.
 There’s also a slight resistance while pedaling–nothing problematic, but I’d be remiss not to mention it.

 Check out this write-up for a much closer look at the ins and outs of belt drives.